Skip navigation

 A) the value of goods transported does not include VAT; b) in the case of commercial transactions settled in foreign currency, the conversion into lei will be made at the exchange rate of the National Bank of Romania valid on the date of declaration of the shipment in the RO e-Transport System; c) depending on the type of transaction declared in the RO e-Transport System, the value of the goods transported shall refer to the value known according to the commercial, financial or accounting documents, as the case may be, at the time of declaration; d) in the case of import operations, the value of the goods declared shall be the value entered in the external invoice

-Q6: What are the situations in which the exemption for parcels under 31.5 kg (postal parcels) applies? ?
-Parcels weighing less than 31.5kg are considered as postal parcels if they are transported by means of transport belonging to a company holding ANCOM authorization.
+Q6: What are the situations in which the exemption for parcels under 31.5 kg (postal parcels) applies?
+Parcels weighing less than 31.5kg are considered postal parcels if they are transported by means of transport belonging to a company holding ANCOM authorization.

 Q9: Is the exception for the ITU code for parcels up to 31.5 kg granted regardless of the number of parcels/shipment?
 The exception is not granted if the parcels are moving together on the same means of transport, if several parcels together exceed the kg limit and are part of the same commercial consignment/trade.